femboysontop/idkwhattoputhere/README.md

 # idkwhattoputhere

 it's a clicker thing
-still buggy might fix bugs but feel free to try
+still buggy might fix bugs later

 ## how to run/build